just-buildsystem/justbuild/share/man/just-mrrc.5.md

      a separate subkey, in order to allow workspace-specific rc files that are merged in to set this value.
-   - *`"invocation message"`* An additional info message to be shown, followed by the base name of the invocation logggin directory.
+   - *`"invocation message"`* An additional info message to be shown, followed by the base name of the invocation logging directory.
    - *`"metadata"`* A file name specifying where in the invocation-log directory the metadata file should be stored.
 If not given, no metadata file will be written.
 See **`just-profile`**(5) for